 Access to the MMT programme is relatively easy and supply shortages that were an issue in 2013 have been solved; numbers of clients have increased especially during the last year.
-Regarding modes of delivery, the way in which Methadone is administered is far from efficient (c.f. chapter 8.1).
-In addition, closing the MMT site in Gjilan regional hospital has caused unnecessary problems and risks for its 13 MMT clients who now either have to travel to Pristina or to Prizren.
-With a view to cost-efficiency, the MMT Program may have become more cost efficient on the supply side (procurement) since the last assessment in 2013, but currently there are considerable quantities of Methadone in stock which are about to expire by mid-2016, and it is yet unclear whether sufficient supply will be available in time when the expiry date is reached.
-PSM issues however, are not being discussed in this report, because they were subject to the assessment conducted by the PSM specialist.
-Since the administration of MMT forces many clients to travel between cities to obtain their dosage or to pay for prescriptions and Methadone (in Prizren), the benefactors of the program bare a huge burden regarding cost and time.
+Regarding modes of delivery, the way in which Methadone is administered is far from efficient (see section 6.1).
+In addition, closing the MMT site in Gjilan Regional Hospital has caused unnecessary problems and risks for its 13 MMT clients who now either have to travel to Pristina or to Prizren.

+With a view to cost-efficiency, the MMT Program may have improved on the supply side (procurement) since the last assessment in 2013, but currently there are considerable quantities of Methadone in stock which are about to expire by mid-2016, and it is yet unclear whether sufficient supply will be available in time when the expiry date is reached.
+PSM issues are discussed in further detail in chapter 7 of this report.